Pablo Picasso said, “I am always doing things that I don't know how to do, that's how I get to do them.”

 A sketchbook is a private space where no one is judging you.
 It is a tool to help you push yourself artistically, that you can use to improve techniques, whatever your existing level.

-Brenda is passionate about drawing, as a skill and as a tool.
-Her belief is that art takes as many forms as there are artists; it is a personal language that develops through use.
+Brenda believes that art takes as many forms as there are artists; it is a personal language that develops through use.
 This is why sketchbooks are such a fruitful way to gather ideas or experiment with new methods.
 This course is for artists of all levels and backgrounds.
 With Brenda's expert guidance, you will improve your art skills, whatever your existing experience.

 There is emphatically no exhibition at the end of this course: it is all about practising art for yourself, with no pressure to reach a certain level or produce a particular work.